vioshyvo/mrpt/python/README.md

 ## MNIST handwritten digits example
 The file `mnist_utils.py` contains python functions to read and visualize the popular [mnist data](http://yann.lecun.com/exdb/mnist/) set.
 You may need to fix the paths to data sets etc.

 Once you have the data, you can try the following examples for 10-NN search.
-For reference, finding the neighbors with bruteforce with the following command takes approximately 300-400ms on my system:
+For reference, finding the neighbors with bruteforce with the following command takes approximately 300-400ms on my system (a 2013 Macbook Air 2*1.3GHz Core i5):

-    neighbors = numpy.argsort(scipy.spatial.distance.cdist([query_img], mnist_train_imgs)[-1])[:10]
+    neighbors = numpy.argsort(scipy.spatial.distance.cdist([query_img], mnist_train_imgs)[0])[:10]

 ### Basic MRPT

-The following parameters for the basic MRPT should get 7-8 out of 10 neighbors right on average.
-On my system the query time is less than 100ms.
+The following parameters for the basic MRPT should get 9 out of 10 neighbors right on average.
+On my system the query time is about 200ms.

-    index = MRPTIndex(data, n0=16, n_trees=50)
+    index = MRPTIndex(data, n0=32, n_trees=75)
     neighbors = index.ann(query_obj, 10)

 ### MRPT with voting and extra branches